 What Are Experience Principles?

-Experience principles are phrases that reflect your team’s understanding of how to meet your user’s needs.
+Experience principles are directional phrases that help align the product experience with your user’s needs, expectations and values.
 Often, when a product team designs a new feature or new-to-market product, business needs drown out the customer’s perspective.
-The goal of experience principles is to incorporate the user’s needs and values in tandem with the business’s.
+The goal of experience principles is to incorporate the user’s priorities in tandem with the business’s.

 Centering the user’s voice is critical.
 You can do this many ways, including analyzing existing data or qualitative research, personas, an empathy exercise, or a combination thereof.
 If you do not have a strong foundation of customer research, you can still craft principles to surface the team’s understanding of goals for the user.
 They will help create consistency in the user experience and can be refined over time as you gain more knowledge about your users.